 After 27 years with the BBC and other lesser broadcasters, Jeremy Nicholas now works with companies and individuals to help them communicate more effectively.

-Jeremy runs Talking Toolbox Ltd in west London, teaching businesses how to communicate effectively using techniques from TV, radio and comedy.
+Jeremy runs Talking Toolbox Ltd in west London, teaching businesses how to engage their audiences using techniques from TV, radio and comedy.
 He works with international speakers to add humour to their talks.

 He’s a keynote speaker on communicating with impact and this summer his show about the mistakes business speakers make ‘What Are You Talking About?’ ran for 23 shows at the Edinburgh Festival Fringe.